Non-trivial bundles and Algebraic Classical Field Theory: Introduction

 We summarize the content of this article.

 Section~$2$ is devoted to the geometrical tools used in the rest of the article: we introduce the classical geometrical formalism based on jet manifolds and then the infinite dimensional formalism.

 Section~$3$ focuses on the definition of observables, their support, and the introduction to various classes of observables depending on their regularity.
-In particular two of this classes admit a $\Gamma^{\infty}$-\textit{local} characterization, i.e. local in the sense of the manifold structure of the space of sections.
+In particular two of this classes admit a ultralocal characterization, i.e. local in the sense of the manifold structure of the space of sections.
 In the end we introduce the notion of \textit{generalized Lagrangian}, essentially showing that each Lagrangian in the standard geometric approach is a Lagrangian in the algebraic approach as well.
 We then discuss how linearized field equations are derived from generalized Lagrangians.
+A crucial point here is the way we characterize microlocal functionals in Proposition \ref{porop_1_muloc_charachterization}, by applying the nonlinear version of Peetre theorem.

 Section~$4$ begins with some preliminaries about normal hyperbolicity and normally hyperbolic operators.
-Here generalized Lagrangians of second order which are normally hyperbolic, as it is in the case of wave maps, play a major role.
-We then show the existence of the causal propagator which in turn is used in Definition \ref{def Peierls} to define the Poisson bracket on the class of \textit{microlocal functionals}.
-Then we enlarge the domain of the bracket to the so called \textit{microcausal functionals}, defined by requiring a specific form of the wave front set of their derivatives.
-Finally Proposition \ref{prop Paierls 1}, Theorems \ref{thm mucaus 1}, \ref{thm peierls closedness} and \ref{thm jacobi} establish the Poisson $*$-algebra of microcausal functionals.
+Here, generalized Lagrangians of second order which are normally hyperbolic, as it is in the case of wave maps, play a major role.
+We then show the existence of the causal propagator which in turn is used in Definition \ref{def_1_Peierls} to define the Poisson bracket on the class of \textit{microlocal functionals}.
+Then we enlarge the domain of the bracket to the previously recalled \textit{microcausal functionals}, defined by requiring a specific form of the wave front set of their derivatives.
+Finally, Theorems \ref{thm_1_mucaus_1}, \ref{thm_1_peierls_closedness} and \ref{thm_1_jacobi} establish the Poisson $*$-algebra of microcausal functionals.

-Section~$5$ presents of results that culminate in Theorem \ref{thm mucaus top}, which establishes that microcausal functionals can be given the topology of a nuclear locally convex space.
-Furthermore Propositions \ref{prop C-ring} and \ref{prop mu caus top prop} give additional properties concerning this space and its topology.
+Section~$5$ presents results that culminate in Theorem \ref{thm_1_mucaus_top}, which establishes that microcausal functionals can be given the topology of a nuclear locally convex space.
+Furthermore Propositions \ref{prop_1_C-infty_ring} and \ref{prop_1_mu_caus_top_prop} give additional properties concerning this space and its topology.
 We conclude the section by defining the on-shell ideal with respect to the Lagrangian generating the Peierls bracket and the associated Poisson $*$-algebraic ideal.

-Eventually in section~$6$ we briefly show how to adapt the previous results to the case of wave maps.
+In Section~$6$ we elucidate the previous results by showing how to adapt them to the case of wave maps.
+In particular we shall write the expression for the causal propagator in $4$-dimensional spacetime.

+Finally, in the Appendix we give details on the topology of the space of sections $\Gamma^{\infty}(M\leftarrow B)$ and its manifold structure, gathering a number of results that cannot be found in a single reference.
+We hope that this may make the paper more enticing for newcomers in the field.